rsyncOSX/RsyncUIdocs/content/post/RsyncParameters.md

 The resulting commandline string is dynamically updated when changing parameters.
 By the `Verify` button new parameters might be tested before saving.
 The verify executes a `--dry-run` task for verification of parameters.
 The above applies to both default and user set parameters.
 The `Verify` is context sensitive.
 If like the `verify` swicth is selected the verify executes a verify.
 And likewise for `synchronize` and `restore` switch.

+**Caution**: regarding the Verify button and the `verify` switch is on.
+If there are many files a verify will take some time due to rsync computes the checksum and compares each files by checksum.

 {{< image src="/images/rsyncparameters/verify.png" alt="" position="center" style="border-radius: 8px;" >}}

 ## Adding parameters to rsync